• Redesigning Connections’ Onboarding experience

 Key outcomes

-Transformed apart of the application that was very unclear.
-This
+Transformed a part of the application that was very unclear.

 • More visually appealing